-On the assumption that all applicants have already submitted the Applicant Information form, ISS will begin work on setting up your HTBN contract with Human Resources.
+On the assumption that all applicants have already submitted the Applicant Information form, Student Services will begin work on setting up your contract with Human Resources.
 You will need to provide additional passport ID or visa right to work documentation as part of the appointment process.

 the course lecturer or PGR supervisor does not have the authority to increase the allocated hours.

-all HTBN students should agree a schedule of work with their academic supervisor, and review this regularly throughout semester.
+all students working in a Teaching Support role should agree a schedule of work with their academic supervisor, and review this regularly throughout semester.

-the total number of hours agreed should equal the allocated number of contracted HTBN hours.
+the total number of hours agreed should equal the allocated number of contracted Teaching Support hours.

-HTBN students should contact their academic supervisor if they are working at more than 20% above profile in any week.
+all students working in a Teaching Support role should contact their academic supervisor if they are working at more than 20% above profile in any week.

-HTBN students who reach 90% of the total number of allocated hours must report this to Informatics Student Services.
+all students working in a Teaching Support role who reach 90% of the total number of allocated hours must report this to Informatics Student Services.

-HTBN staff are paid monthly in arrears but payments can only be made after submission of a timesheet to ISS.
+Teaching Support staff are paid monthly in arrears but payments can only be made after submission of a timesheet to Student Services.
 The deadline for submission of timesheets is usually around the 25th of the Month, however please note this may vary.
 The deadline for timesheets will confirmed via email each month and payment will be made at the end of the following month.
 All work should be claimed for at single time (i.e. 1hrs work = 1hrs payment) with the exception of tutoring.

 The University has agreed that in order to provide an acceptable standard of tutorial, the tutor should spend 1hrs preparing for that tutorial.
 For tutoring claims you may therefore claim double time (i.e. 1hrs work = 2hrs payment).
 Please record this accurately on the front of this form in the ‘Hours Worked’ section.
 All timesheet submissions are checked before being passed to Salaries for payment, an inaccurate claim may result in delayed payment.

-PLEASE NOTE: There is a change to policy regarding the submission of timesheet claims.
-We have been advised that regular claims must be made throughout the term, rather a single claim for all hours undertaken in a Semester.
-Please submit one timesheet each month which includes all hours undertaken since the previous timesheet was submitted.
+Salaries Office and Human Resources have advised that regular timesheet claims must be made throughout the session, rather a single claim for all hours undertaken at the end of a semester.
+Please aim to submit one timesheet each month which includes all of hours undertaken since the previous timesheet was submitted.
 Claims will still be accepted for outstanding hours, or for claims which have been delayed while awaiting the completion of the contract process.

 Payment for RAs